 Secondly, you’ll need an adapter harness.
 Kufatec makes a great harness that is literally plug-and-play for all of your needs.
 This will make sure the new headlight housings get the right amount of power for the ballasts.
 It is not necessary to replace anything else, such as the headlight switch, for this mod.
 This harness costs slightly over $100 and can be found on the Kufatec website.

-Lastly, this is a good time to change out any of the other bulbs you want, such as adding LED DRLs and City Lights, Clear Turn Lenses, or other lighting related mods.
-Since the headlights will be off your car, this is by far the easiest time to install lights and resistors.
-You can also black out your headlight housings, if that’s your thing.
-This is also a good time to install a RS4 grille, since your bumper will be coming off anyway.
+Since the headlights will be off your car, this is by far the easiest time to install LED lights and resistors in the DIYs above.
+You can also black out your headlight housings or install RS4 grille easily at this time since your bumper will be coming off anyway.

 All in all, expect to pay around $800 for the headlights and wiring adapter, give or take about $100…